Ke'Bryan Hayes Player Props: Pirates vs. Mets

-The Pittsburgh Pirates, including Ke'Bryan Hayes (.442 on-base percentage in past 10 games, 133 points above season-long percentage), take on starting pitcher Kodai Senga and the New York Mets at PNC Park, Saturday at 4:05 PM ET.
+The Pittsburgh Pirates, including Ke'Bryan Hayes (.452 on-base percentage in past 10 games, 148 points above season-long percentage), take on starting pitcher Carlos Carrasco and the New York Mets at PNC Park, Sunday at 1:35 PM ET.

-In his previous game, he reached base in all five of his plate appearances (5-for-5 with two doubles and four RBI) against the Mets.
+He had a hitless performance in his previous game (0-for-4) against the Mets.

 Ke'Bryan Hayes Game Info & Props vs. the Mets